Australian native plants that you can grow indoors

 Giant-leaved hoya (Hoya macgillivrayi)

-The cup-shaped flowers traps fragrance, making it detectable to pollinators in dense vegetation.
+The cup-shaped flowers trap fragrance, making it detectable to pollinators in dense vegetation.
 Indoors, this translates to scent that is noticeable but not overwhelming.

 Indoor care